 Is sourdough discard fed or unfed?

 It is unfed.
-Discard is usually the portion of the sourdough starter you toss before feeding your starter.
+Discard is the portion of the sourdough starter that is removed before feeding your starter.
+While this portion may be tossed out, I would always rather put it to use inย discard recipes.

 Yes, as long as the starter has been fed within the last day or two it is fine to use straight from the fridge.